deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 ## Environments

-The domain registry codebase comes pre-configured with support for a number of different environments, all of which are used in Google's registry system.
+Nomulus comes pre-configured with support for a number of different environments, all of which are used in Google's registry system.
 Other registry operators may choose to user more or fewer environments, depending on their needs.

 The different environments are specified in `RegistryEnvironment`.
 Most correspond to a separate App Engine app except for `UNITTEST` and `LOCAL`, which